Did you know that although the default pension age for the Plan is 65, you have the option to take your retirement savings from age 55?

 - What income you’ll want in retirement: Think about your current income, and how much you could afford to live on when you retire, and do all the things you want to do.
 You’ll need to take these factors into account to work out what annual income you’ll want (and need) when you’re no longer working.
 If you feel like you need more, it may be worth delaying accessing your savings until you’ve saved enough to meet the income you think you’ll need.

-- Your chosen retirement age: You may have selected your retirement age some years ago, or you may now want to retire earlier or later.
+- Your chosen retirement age: You may have selected your retirement age some years ago, and you may now want to retire earlier or later.
 You may find you’d like to build your retirement savings further, and so want to carry on working and contributing.
 In that case you’ll need to select a new retirement age, and also consider where your savings are invested.

 You could retire later than the default pension age